s-ben/dcrdocs/docs/advanced/atomic-swap.md

 In the near future, Atomic Swap will create the possibility to the widespread adoption of decentralized exchanges.
 For a decentralized exchange to work, Lightning Network is also necessary.
 Together, Atomic Swap and the Lightning Network are making decentralized exchanges possible.
+Later, Atomic Swaps will be integrated in the Decredition GUI wallet.

 ## Further Information